Scottish devolution: Scottish Covenant Association (1940s and 1950s)

 The Scottish Covenant Association was a non-partisan political organisation that sought the establishment of a devolved Scottish Assembly.
 It was formed by John MacCormick who had left the Scottish National Party in 1942 when they decided to support all-out independence for Scotland rather than devolution as had been their position.

 The Association was responsible for the creation of the Scottish Covenant, which gathered two million signatures in support of devolution.
 Members of the organisation were also responsible for the removal of the Stone of Destiny from Westminster Abbey in 1950 that attracted huge publicity for the cause of Scottish home rule.

 Kilbrandon Report (1973)

 1979 devolution referendum

 The Scottish referendum of 1979 was a post-legislative referendum to decide whether there was sufficient support for the Scotland Act 1978 that was to create a deliberative assembly for Scotland.
-The Act required that for the Act not to be repealed at least 40% of the electorate would have to vote Yes in the referendum.
+The Act required that for the Act to be repealed, less than 40% of the electorate would have to vote no in the referendum.
 The referendum resulted in a narrow Yes majority but fell short of the 40% requirement.